inducer/loopy/doc/tutorial.rst

 the conventional :mod:`numpy` scalar types (:class:`numpy.int16`,
 :class:`numpy.complex128`) will work.
 (Yes, :mod:`loopy` supports and generates correct code for complex arithmetic.)

+(If you're wondering, the dependencies above were added to make the doctest produce predictable output.)

 The generated code places this variable into what OpenCL calls 'private' memory, local to each work item.